dubzzz/gnu-linux-tips/pi-example/README.md

 A full script containing both cleaning and copy part is available at: [rsync-phone.sh](https://raw.githubusercontent.com/dubzzz/gnu-linux-tips/master/pi-example/rsync-phone.sh)

+Due to new Android policies, note that ```--remove-source-files``` will not work when dealing with sdcards storages.
+This script makes sure to check that everything has been transfered so that you can remove your files manually.

 - Launch it automatically... to be done...

 ## Access from Google Drive and other cloud solutions